graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 directive @override(from: String!) on FIELD_DEFINITION
 ```

-The `@override` directive allows to migrate fields from one subgraph to another.
+The `@override` directive allows to migrate fields from one source schema to another.